The Healing Power of Kung Fu

 This story is not intended as medical advice.
 Yet mine is a common experience among dedicated practitioners of martial arts.
 The legendary founder of Aikido was once dismissed as a hopeless, sickly child.
 The same is true for Helio Gracie, the father of Brazilian Jujitsu, and an inspiration for the UFC.
 Even Huo Yuanjia—the real-life inspiration for Jet Li’s movie Fearless—was originally considered too weak to fight!
 And so on.

-Who else can heal themselves by learning Kung Fu?
-Maybe you can.
+How many others could heal themselves by learning Taiji or Kung Fu?

 Shaolin Temple image credit: Yaoleilei